alistairfink/Personal-Website-HealthCheck/README.md

 # Personal Website HealthCheck
 Health check for my personal website.
 Pings the about api and checks status code.
-If the status code is not 200 then I get an email telling me that my server is probably donw.
+If the status code is not 200 then I get an email telling me that my server is probably down.
+This health check runs hourly using Google Cloud Functions.